 The free programming workshops will be organized in 12 cities in Serbia.

-Andrej and Jovana are two out of a thousand children who will attend the workshop jointly organized by UNICEF and Startit, with the support of the Cabinet of the Minister for Innovation and Technological Development of the Government of the Republic of Serbia.
+Andrej and Jovana are two out of a thousand children who will attend the workshop jointly organized by UNICEF and Startit, thanks to the financial support of the NCR Foundation, with the support of the Cabinet of the Minister for Innovation and Technological Development of the Government of the Republic of Serbia.

 The free programming workshops will be organized in 12 cities in Serbia, all with the same goal.
 For children to develop algorithmic thinking and learn to programme using simple codes, explains Tatjana Ristic, lecturer at the workshop.

 “Everything is very visual and intuitive.
 The idea is for them to develop the right approach rather than to adopt passive knowledge that they can’t use later,” explains Tatjana.

 Ranko Trifkovic, the project supervisor, believes that the workshops are a complete success.